Divisiones Regionales de Fútbol in Asturias: Segunda Astufutsal

-Segunda Asturfutsal is the second level of the Asturian local futsal football league system.
+Segunda Asturfutsal is the second level of the Asturian local futsal league system.
 All the clubs are based in the Principality of Asturias.

 The league

-Segunda Asturfutsal is made up by 34 teams, divided in two groups.
+Segunda Asturfutsal is made up by 30 teams, divided in two groups.
 At the end of the season, four teams (the champion and the runner up of each group) are promoted to Primera Asturfutsal, without any promotion playoff.
 The champion of Segunda Asturfutsal is determined in a single game between the champions of each group.
 The team that hosts this game is the best qualify team at the end of the league.
-Three teams (the two champions and the best runner up) qualify directly for the Copa Principado Sénior Fútbol Sala.
+Three teams (the two group champions and the best runner up) qualify directly for the Copa Principado Sénior Fútbol Sala.